 There are a number of ways you can save an Outlook email message to SharePoint using the native facilities of Microsoft Outlook and Microsoft SharePoint.
 These include:

 Unfortunately all of these approaches fall short in one way or another.
 Frustrations include difficulty of visualizing and navigating the SharePoint environment, attachments being split off and saved separately, poor naming of the saved message files, messages saved in EML format (with the result that they cannot be opened in Outlook) and custom metadata not being prompted for immediately as the message is saved.

-Recognizing that better management of email communication is a key issue for many organizations, a number of vendors have developed add-on software that improves the out-of-the-box integration of Outlook and SharePoint.
-All of these add-ons let you drag-and-drop in Outlook to save an email message to nominated areas in SharePoint, in most cases with automatic capture of email attributes such as To, From, Subject etc.
+Recognizing that better management of email communication is a key issue for many organizations, a number of vendors have developed add-in software that improves the out-of-the-box integration of Outlook and SharePoint.
+All of these add-ins let you drag-and-drop in Outlook to save an email message to nominated areas in SharePoint, in most cases with automatic capture of email attributes such as To, From, Subject etc.

-The Outlook / SharePoint integration provided by MacroView Message is the best-available in the market today.
+If all you need is a way to let your users drag-and-drop to save their Outlook emails into SharePoint then MacroView Message is the answer.
 MacroView Message adds a new pane to your Microsoft Outlook environment that makes saving, viewing, finding and retrieving emails and their attachments in SharePoint intuitive and efficient.
 By “SharePoint” we mean on-premises SharePoint, Office 365 SharePoint Online or One Drive for Business.
-MacroView Message is the popular choice for organizations looking for a SharePoint-based email management solution that provides advanced functionality and good performance when working with large SharePoint document stores.

 The key email-handling features of MacroView Message are listed below and explored in more detail later in this document.
-All these features are also included in MacroView DMF.
+Also see this YouTube video.

 Browse, Preview, Open – Emails and other Files